mattskorczynski/mattskorczynski/README.md

 # 💫 About Me:
-I'm a Junior at Fordham University studying Math and Computer science.
+I'm a Senior at Fordham University studying Math and Computer science.
 I'm super passionate about programming, especially video games and financial tools.<br>

 ## 🌐 Socials: